 Here is one issue: food deserts exist and execute a barrier from purchasing healthier food products for many across the nation.
 As a result, their residents often suffer the most healthwise.
 There have been solutions to improving easier access to healthy foods that are high in vitamins, minerals, and fiber, one of them being supplemental fiber via high fiber cereals or other non-perishable food items.
 Beans, whole grains, and fruits and vegetables can help, but the former products necessitate a kitchen, a stovetop, time, and other appliances to cook these foods–not everyone has these or the time and energy to do so–and the latter two perish too quickly, plus not everyone has a fridge or freezer.

 Just to nip this question in the bud, there are no adverse effects in using fiber supplements, even if the benefits are diminished.
 Whole foods is ideal, but not feasible for all.
 Anything helps.
 As long as your net carbohydrate intake remains around close to the exact amount to sustain your bodily functions and physical activity, your added sugar consumption is quantitatively low, and you are sufficiently hydrated, any form of fiber will not pose harm to your digestive system.
+HOWEVER.
+It is best to only implement these supplemental fibers around 1-3 times a week and rely mostly on fibers naturally occurring in whole foods.

 Now that we have gotten that aspect out of the way, let’s dive into the main factors: how to consume more fiber without loathing your diet.
 Let’s be real–if you want to consume less fiber, it sounds more enjoyable and simple to many: replace whole grains with white grains (white Everything bagels–yummy!), consume your legumes in the forms of hummus and peanut butter (sold), and choosing vegan BBQ chicken drumsticks over BBQ tempeh slices (to be blunt, many people do not like tempeh).
 On the contrary, you can still consume delectably irresistible meals while increasing your fiber intake!
 Read below for some how-to’s!